christiemj09/clustering/README.md

 ## Example

 To run some example code demonstrating how to use this module in a more applied setting, clone this repository and run the script `clustering-demo` from the repository root.
-Example files are contained in the `example` directory.
+Example files are contained in the `examples` directory.